ravens-engine/core/docs/tutorial/tutorial.md

 parcel index.html
 ```

 You can now access the game by opening `http://localhost:8080`.
-You can click on the square to fill the
+You can now play the game by clicking on the squares to make a move for each player.

 ## Making it multiplayer